 This website aims to serve as your go-to resource for updates on our construction process, FAQs and product information.
 We want to ensure everyone is well-informed, so please review the entire site.
-You can also use the below jump links to take you to a specific section of the page.
+You can also use the above jump links to take you to a specific section of the page.

 As this project progresses, we want to ensure residents are well-informed and prepared.
 Multiple notifications via door hangers to residents and businesses will be provided in advance of any work impacting your neighborhood.

 When the build reaches your neighborhood, it will largely proceed as follows.
 The colors correspond with phases in the interactive map above.

 RED = Construction work has not yet begun in your area, prior work has yet to resume, or prior work was stopped due to inclement weather.
 Please check the Weekly Updates section for the latest information on the location of construction work.

 ORANGE = This phase is when locate work and underground construction work are underway.

 During the locate work to identify underground utilities, Comcast’s construction business partner (SEFNCO) will submit the appropriate requests via 811 to require utility owners to locate their infrastructure in your neighborhood’s public right-of-way and utility easements.
 Separate crews from the appropriate utilities will mark the ground with locate flags and paint to indicate where infrastructure currently exists so the new construction does not disturb or damage existing lines.

 The markings consist of different colors to reflect each type of infrastructure in a certain area (see below chart).
 It is essential for the utility crews to request locates, as required by 811, be performed to ensure the utility owners identify their plant prior to any work being done and the construction crews can operate as safely as possible.